hjlarry/hjlarry.github.io/docs/other/security.md

 A modern browser see this policy, will recognizes the nonce which causes the `unsafe-inline` keyword to be ignored.
 It will also recognizes `strict-dynamic`, which causes any URL-based expressions(i.e., `http: https:`) to be ignored.

 The legacy browsers that only support CSP Level 2, or even Level 1 , will see a different policy which will ignore `strict-dynamic` or `nonces`.
 Maybe cause some XSS attack, but the application is still work well.

+## SQL Injection
+The SQL injection's goal is execute arbitrary queries to the database via a vulnerable application.Read sensitive data from the database, modify database data, execute administration operations on the database, and sometimes issue commands to the operating system.

+This kind of attack is possible when an application combines unsafe user supplied data(like forms, cookies, HTTP headers, etc.) with a SQL query "template".

+### Attack Example

+### Defenses